didonatodani/ironhub-front/README.md

 2. About
    - Contains information about the platform and its creators.
    - Provides links to sign-up and log-in pages.
-3. All Posts
+3. Posts
    - Lists all posts with pagination or infinite scroll for better user experience.
    - Includes options to filter posts by course, sort by date, and search by title.
    - Each post is displayed using the **PostCard** component.
+4. PostDetails
+   - Displays the full details of a single post, including title, content, author, date, and comments (if applicable).
+   - Includes "Edit" and "Delete" buttons for the post owner.
-4. Profile
+5. Profile
    - Displays the user's information (name, email, profile picture).
    - Allows users to update their details.
    - Includes links to view posts created by the user.
-5. Create Post
+6. Create Post
    - A form for users to add new posts to the forum.
    - Includes fields such as title, description, course, and tags.
-   -

 ### Components
 1. Navbar
    - Without logging in: Displays the logo, "About Us," and buttons for "Login" and "Sign-Up."